-Like eagles to a certain towering redwood tree, many of Gastown’s finest restaurants have come here, together in a harmonious flock, to stand majesctically on their own.
+Like eagles to a certain towering redwood tree, many of Gastown’s finest restaurants have come to Carrall Street, together in a harmonious flock, to each stand majesctically on their own.
 Along with restaurants, you’ll find a few altruistic community based organizations that directly support women in life transition, including growing artists and writers.
 There’s great coffee here, well maintained historic buildings, friendly retailers and an aura that is different from any other street in Gastown.
 You can buy cowboy boots, salute Gassy Jack, then jump for joy and click your heels to the beat of the street.
 It’s Carrall, alright.

 Ranked number 13 on Canada’s Best 100 Restaurants, L’abattoir has done more than put Gastown on the map; it has become the map.
 The definitive guide to service, food and décor, the experience is equal from bar to dining room to atrium.
 For those visiting Carrall, L’abattoir is a culinary experience which you must have.
 Suggestions include Baked Pacific oysters, Octopus grilled over charcoal and Pan-fried veal sweetbreads on toast as well as Confit halibut, Steak Diane, Lamb Loin Provençal.